varfish-org/varfish-server/docs_manual/variants_filtration.rst

 This view allows you to filter variants to a number of criteria.
 Further, you can trigger an export of the variants with your current criteria to a downloadable VCF, Excel, or TSV file.

+You can open the variant filtration view for each case by first navigating to the case's detail page and then clicking then :guilabel:`Filter Case` button on the top right.

 On the top of the page, you can see the **Variant Filtration Form** for setting the parameters for creating your filtration.
 Below, the results will be displayed after submitting the form.